 Launched in 2006, Noordam is considered a luxury ship (that's one tier below the premium category).
-The fourth and final ship in Holland-America's Vista class, Noordam is sleek, spacious, and, in a word, classy.
+The fourth ship in Holland America's Vista class, Noordam is sleek, spacious, and, in a word, classy.
 Given the number of floating behemoths launched since Noordam, at 1,924 passengers this ship is considered mid-size today.

 Cabins Aboard Noordam